job

 daft davy

 Davy was built on the grand scale, muscular, six foot odd, topped off with a bonnet of ginger wire.
 There was nothing of the Greek ideal about him, the parts were all there, somehow they just didn’t fit together right.
-He had that rather raw looking skin that some red-heads have, as if the surface layer of had been grated off, leaving a slightly reddened underlayer.
-He reminded me of hot-shot Hamish, there was a loud clumsy destructiveness about him, anything that was near him was in danger.
-I rather liked him, although it was clear that his janitorial career would end in disaster.
+He had that rather raw looking skin that some red-heads have, as if the surface layer of had been grated off, leaving a slightly reddened under layer.
+He reminded me of hot-shot Hamish, there was a loud clumsy destructiveness about him, he didn’t move right, anything that was near him was in danger.
+I rather liked him, although it was clear that his janitorial career would end in tears at the very least.

 a sandwich with wee john